chuank/particle-offline-compiler/README.md

 This is a work in progress.

 At this point the package is only tested on OSX Yosemite, Atom 1.0.3.
-YMMV
+YMMV.

 Compiler output is currently dumped out the Javascript console – sorry to those who prefer spiffier GUIs, but the console is good enough for now to figure out what's going on during the compile process.
-Perhaps a proper view can be considered in the future.
+Perhaps a proper view with syntax coloring can be considered in the future.

 The key features:
 * DFU (Core/Photon) upload of firmware works